New paper explores measure of socio-cultural origins

 Answers were then harmonised for comparative analysis by recoding into a newly developed European Standard Classification of Cultural and Ethnic Groups (ESCEG).

 The paper also makes some suggestions on how to code derived variables from ESCEG for statistical analysis.
-A syntax file with the respective Stata commands is available on the ESS website.

 The paper includes a thorough evaluation of the ancestry item’s performance in Round 7 and the reasons behind its inclusion, with some modifications, as a permanent addition to the ESS core questionnaire from Round 8 (2016/17) onwards.